andrew/ultimate-awesome/README.md

 - [awesome-material-ui](https://github.com/nadunindunil/awesome-material-ui) - A curated list of Material-UI resources and related projects.
 The main idea is that everyone can contribute here, so we can have a central repository of informations about Material-UI that we keep up-to-date .
 - [awesome-causality](https://github.com/napsternxg/awesome-causality) - Resources related to causality.
 - [awesome-iconjar](https://github.com/pluwen/awesome-iconjar) - 44 Collect free icon sets for iconjar. 收集免费的图标包，iconjar 格式（44套）。.
-- [awesome-meshtastic](https://github.com/ShakataGaNai/awesome-meshtastic) - A curated list of amazingly awesome Meshtastic resources.
+- [awesome-tuist](https://github.com/tuist/awesome-tuist) - A community-driven collection of Tuist related posts, plugins, talks, and much more.
 - [Awesome-Multimodal-LLM-for-Code](https://github.com/xjywhu/Awesome-Multimodal-LLM-for-Code) - [TMLR 2026] Multimodal Large Language Models for Code Generation under Multimodal Scenarios.
 - [awesome-visual-representation-learning-with-transformers](https://github.com/alohays/awesome-visual-representation-learning-with-transformers) - Awesome Transformers (self-attention) in Computer Vision.
 - [awesome-eink](https://github.com/asapelkin/awesome-eink) - A curated list of awesome E-ink links and resources.